-Pursuant to an exemption order granted by the Ontario Securities Commission ("OSC"), on December 21, 2020, the Company purchased, for cancellation, 3,269,208 common shares from an entity controlled by Mr. W. Galen Weston ("Mr. Weston"), the then controlling shareholder of Weston (see note 33).
-The common shares were purchased at a price approved by the OSC and count towards the common shares the Company is entitled to purchase under its NCIB.
+During 2020, pursuant to an exemption granted by the Ontario Securities Commission ("OSC"), the Company purchased, for cancellation, 3,269,208 common shares from an entity controlled by Mr. W. Galen Weston, the then controlling shareholder of Weston.
+Total aggregate cash consideration paid was \$205 million.
+The common shares were purchased at a price approved by the OSC and counted towards the common shares the Company was entitled to purchase under its NCIB.